 Grade Assignment Submissions Using Blind Grading

-Click View/grade all submissions.
+Click View all submissions.
 The Submissions page will open, showing randomly generated Participant Numbers instead of student names.

 Note: This setting does not affect the content or titles of submissions, so you might see a student's name if they explicitly stated their name in the content of their submission or in the title of their upload.

-Grade each submission as you would normally, whether through direct entry in the Grade column (if Quick grading is enabled) or by clicking on the Grade Participant icon.
+Grade each submission as you would normally, whether through direct entry in the Grade column (if Quick grading is enabled) or by clicking on the Grade button for an individual participant.

 Release Grades to Students After Blind Grading